Teamwork helps clients caught in perfect storm of COVID-19 and power outages

 Tuesday, April 21, 2020

 As if the social and emotional effects of the COVID-19 pandemic weren’t enough, during the evening and overnight hours of April 8, a large portion of Council on Aging’s (COA) service area experienced a line of severe weather.
-Many people in our region were left without power for 24 hours or more – including seniors living in several area senior apartment buildings.
+Many people in our region were left without power for 24 hours or more – including older adults living in several area senior apartment buildings.

 COA first became aware of the issue around 11am on April 9 when a COA care manager received a call from a client at AHEPA 127-II Apartments, a subsidized senior housing community in Mt.
 Healthy.
 The area had been hit particularly hard by the storm with reports of road closures and downed trees and power lines.